frederic-perez/AmE-dictionary/data/dictionary.md

 __foldaway__ _adj_ :dart::two: Designed to be folded up for easy storage: _a foldaway bed._ _Foldaway cot._
 __foldout chair__ _n_
 __foldout__ _n_ _Foldout map of NYC._
+__folie à deux__ _n_ Mental illness occurring simultaneously in two intimately related persons who share some of the elements of the illness, such as delusions.
 __folk__ _n_ _n pl_ :five::hammer::mute:[fo~~l~~k]
 __follow-up__ _n_ :two::astonished::hammer:
 __folly__ _n_ :seven: (follies) __1__ Lack of good sense; foolishness. _An act of sheer folly._ __2__ A foolish act, idea, or practice. _The follies of youth._ _Syn_ foolishness, foolhardiness, stupidity, idiocy